 Course Requirements for the MA Program in Library and Information Studies

 E-Portfolio: Completion of the e-portfolio is a graduation requirement for all students.
 Portfolios will be assessed on a pass/fail basis.
 There's more information about the e-portfolio in the MA Program Planning Guide, and read more information about the eportfolio.
 You can also view portfolios created by current students.

 The curriculum is divided into three tiers.
-All courses are three credit courses.
+All listed courses are three credit courses.

 Tier One: Required courses